Not-For-Profit

 Not-for-profit Financial statement audit: Frequently Asked Questions

 Is your Not-for-profit preparing for a financial audit?
 Here’s a list of frequently asked questions.
 What is an independent audit of a not-for-profit?
 An independent audit for a Not-for-profit occurs when an external auditor – mostly a CPA firm – conducts a financial audit of your accounting practices and records.
-What are the four financial
+What are

 Not-for-profit Financial statement audit: Frequently Asked Questions Read More »